Heber J. Grant: Church president

 Under Grant's administration, the position of Assistant to the Quorum of the Twelve was created.

 Death

 Grant died in Salt Lake City, at age 88, from cardiac failure as a result of arteriosclerosis.
-As the final surviving member of the church's Council of Fifty, his death marked the formal end of the organization.
+As he had been the final surviving member of the church's Council of Fifty, his death marked the formal end of the organization.
 He was buried at Salt Lake City Cemetery on May 18, 1945.

 Legacy

 Grant's teachings as an apostle were the 2004 course of study in the LDS Church's Sunday Relief Society and Melchizedek priesthood classes.

 Wives

 Grant was the last LDS Church president known to practice polygamy.
 He married a first time in 1877 and then twice more in 1884.
 However, by the time he became church president, only one of his wives, Augusta, was still alive.

 One of his grandchildren was longtime CBS News producer Leslie Midgley, last husband of Betty Furness.